What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 What is the key difference between octane number and cetane number?

-High octane number delays ignition and high cetane number helps quick ignition.
+A high octane number delays ignition and a high cetane number helps quick ignition.

 Rajib